mui/material-ui/docs/data/joy/components/accordion/accordion.md

 ### With Radix UI

-Use Joy UI List components as a starting point and pass Radix—Accordion to `component` prop.
-The component's styles remain the same with the enhancement of Radix Accordion's functionalities.
+Use Joy UI List components as a starting point and pass Radix's Accordion to `component` prop.
+Radix will enhance the functionalities by preserving the styles of Joy UI components.

 Animation is created by targeting a CSS variable, `--radix-accordion-content-height`, provided by Radix Accordion.
 In this demo, it uses `@mui/system` keyframes API, same as [emotion's keyframes](https://emotion.sh/docs/keyframes), to build the animation stylesheet.